-What are the benefits of new labor codes?
+What are the benefits of new labor code?

 The new labor codes have provided a separate definition of an employee and a worker.
 There will be certain specific benefits under the new labor codes which are only applicable to certain workers, not all employees.

-What are the new changes in labor law?
+What are the changes in the new labor law?